0xp4ck3t/AWS-Project-Serverless-Website/README.md

 1. Open the CloudFront console.
 2. Create a new CloudFront distribution.
 3. Configure the origin settings to point to your S3 bucket.
-4. Set up cache behaviors and distribution settings as required.

-### 3. Using AWS Certificate Manager

-1. Open the AWS Certificate Manager (ACM) console.
+4. Enable origin access control settings and create OAC
+5. Change the viewer protocol policy to Redirect HTTP to HTTPS
+6. Select Do not enable security protections on the Web Application Firewall(WAF)
+7. Add the custom domain name to the Alternate domain name(CNAME)
+8. Click on **Request a Certificate** to obtain an SSL certificate using **AWS Certificate Manager**.
-2. Request a new certificate for your custom domain.
+   - Request a public certificate
+   - Add the FQDN
-3. Validate the domain ownership as instructed.
+   - Validate the domain ownership as instructed.
-4. Attach the certificate to your CloudFront distribution.
+   - Create the record in Route 53
+9. Set the Default root object to **index.html**
+10. Create Distribution
+11. Update the S3 bucket with the provided policy

 ### 4. Setting Up Route 53

 1. Open the Route 53 console.
 2. Create a new hosted zone for your domain if not already done.
-3. Create an Alias record pointing to your CloudFront distribution.
+3. Create a simple routing policy with an Alias record that points to your CloudFront distribution.

 ### 5. Redirecting Traffic